nrfconnect/sdk-nrf/samples/nrf_rpc/entropy_nrf53/README.rst

 The entropy data is generated on the network core using the Random Number Generator (RNG) peripheral.
 The :ref:`nrfxlib:nrf_rpc` uses the `TinyCBOR`_ data format and transmits the data using the default `RPMsg Messaging Protocol`_ (part of `OpenAMP`_) in the transport layer.

-The application core uses serialized function calls such as :cpp:func:`entropy_remote_init` and :cpp:func:`entropy_remote_get` to control the entropy driver on the network core.
+The application core uses serialized function calls such as :c:func:`entropy_remote_init` and :c:func:`entropy_remote_get` to control the entropy driver on the network core.
-The :cpp:func:`entropy_remote_init` function is used for initializing the entropy, and the :cpp:func:`entropy_remote_get` function is used for obtaining the entropy data.
+The :c:func:`entropy_remote_init` function is used for initializing the entropy, and the :c:func:`entropy_remote_get` function is used for obtaining the entropy data.

 When the sample starts, it displays the generated entropy data in the terminal at an interval of two seconds.